High Performance PHP and Professional Development

 I helped run True North PHP for five years, and now I wanted to do something different.
 I want to use my conference organizing experience to do something unique for you.

 GrumpyConf 2018 is your chance to hear from some of the PHP community's most impactful speakers in the morning, and then interact with them and your fellow attendees in an open spaces environment in the afternoon.
 This event will be small and focused on developing your technical and personal skills.

-Your ticket includes a room for two nights at the venue, the beautiful Elm Hurst Inn in Ingersoll, Ontario, Canada (about 90 minutes west of Toronto).
+The venue is the beautiful Elm Hurst Inn in Ingersoll, Ontario, Canada (about 90 minutes west of Toronto).
 Breakfast is provided for guests staying overnight at the Inn, lunch and snacks will be provided to attendees.
 Additional nights at the hotel are available if you need them, just let me know what you require.
-Tickets that do not include accomodation are available.
+At this point in time we only have tickets that do not include accomodation available.

 Each of the available experts has a specific area of expertise, and you will have the opportunity to discuss your real-world situations in small groups with them.
 I want you to have the type of access that is difficult to get at traditional conferences.
 If you've ever heard of people talk about the "hallway track" at events, well, this entire event is like one big "hallway track"

 Thank you to Future500 for sponsoring this year's event

 - 4:00 PM: Registration and then low-key social activities